timothygribbin/timothygribbin/README.md

 # Languages and Technologies

 I would say Java is the programming language that I have used the most and I'm most comfortable with.
-I'm also proficient in Python, C, and Typescript/Javascript.
+I'm also proficient in Python, and have some limited experience in Typescript/Javascript.

-I'm comfortable working with frameworks & libraries such as Node.js, React.js, Next.js, Vite, Numpy, Pandas, matplotlib, scikit-learn, and TensorFlow.
+I'm comfortable working with frameworks & libraries such as Numpy, Pandas, matplotlib, scikit-learn, and TensorFlow.

 Some technologies and tools I'm comfortable using are Git, MySQL, Postman, Jupyter Notebook, Eclipse, VS Code, Firebase, and Supabase